Thales Group: Defence

-The company's design won the competition for the Royal Navy Future Carrier (CVF).
+The company's design won the competition for the Royal Navy Future Carrier (CVF) programme, leading to the Queen Elizabeth-class aircraft carrier.
 It is part of the AirTanker consortium, the winning bid for the RAF's Future Strategic Tanker Aircraft.
-Thales UK won the contract for the British Army UAV programme, Watchkeeper.
+Thales UK won the contract for the British Army UAV programme, Watchkeeper; however, in January 2026, the company divested its 49% stake in the manufacturing joint venture, UAV Tactical Systems (U-TacS), to its partner Elbit Systems.
 It also produces the SWARM remote weapon station.
 Thales simulators include full motion devices as well as flat panels and other training facilities.

-Thales Air Defence produces a range of short-range missile systems such as the Starstreak surface-to-air missile or Lightweight Multi-role Missile (LMM).
+Thales Air Defence produces a range of short-range missile systems such as the Starstreak surface-to-air missile and the Lightweight Multi-role Missile (LMM).

-In 2022, during the Russian invasion of Ukraine, major arms manufacturers, including Thales, reported a sharp increase in interim sales and profits.
+In 2022, following the start of the Russian invasion of Ukraine, Thales was amongst several major arms manufacturers to report a sharp increase in interim sales and profits.

 Aerospace

 The Thales ATM (Air Traffic Management) solution is marketed under the name "TopSky", previously named "EuroCat".
 Thales supplies avionics to civil aircraft manufacturers, including fly-by-wire systems, cockpit systems, navigation computers, satellite communication, inflight entertainment and electrical systems.
-The coordination of Thales parts' servicing and maintenance is coordinated by its MRO division; OEMServices, which handles the repair flow for component maintenance support.
+The coordination of Thales parts' servicing and maintenance is coordinated by its MRO division; OEM services, which handles the repair flow for component maintenance support.

 In November 2017, Thales acquired a UK radar provider called Aveillant which produces software-defined holographic radar technology, which can detect small targets such as drones.
 In February 2018, Thales won on a A$1.2 billion ($946 million) contract with Airservices Australia and the Australian Department of Defence to unify Australia's civil and military airspace under a single air traffic control system, named "OneSKY".